 Risperdal Lawyers for Arkansas Available Now

-Arkansas lawsuits are now pending for serious Risperdal side effects in children and adolescents.
+Arkansas lawsuits are now underway for serious Risperdal side effects in children and adolescents.
 Risperdal (or risperidone) is a powerful antipsychotic medication approved for the treatment of schizophrenia, bipolar disorder, and autism.
 Doctors may prescribe the drug for other uses.
 Medical studies have recently confirmed, however, that Risperdal poses an increased risk to young patients of male breast growth, a condition known as gynecomastia.

-Our Risperdal attorneys have begun pursuing lawsuits against the drug's manufacturer on behalf of Arkansas victims who experienced troubling side effects such as gynecomastia after taking risperidone.
+Our Risperdal attorneys have begun pursuing lawsuits against the drug's manufacturer on behalf of Arkansas or other victims who experienced troubling side effects such as gynecomastia after taking risperidone.
 Call (888) 849-5117 or send a message using our brief online form to receive a legal consultation about your case at no cost.

 Lawsuits from Arkansas Not Part of Risperdal Class Action